Last quarter was probably the worst on record for the US economy - Local News 8

 Last quarter was probably the worst on record for the US economy

-The US economy is emerging from what experts think will be its worst quarter on record.
-Although that’s behind us now and conditions have improved since the country ground to a halt in April, the recovery remains fragile and could ultimately disappoint hopeful economists.
+The US economy is emerging from what is likely to be its worst quarter on record.

+Although much of the worst is behind us and conditions have improved since the country ground to a halt in April, the recovery remains fragile.

 The Bureau of Economic Analysis will report just how bad the second quarter was on Thursday, in its first estimate of gross domestic product, the broadest measure of the economy.